Ruthalas/youtube-download-plus/README.md

 ![WPF Abomination](https://i.imgur.com/XXLI9E9.png?raw=true)

-The HTA version looks like this:
+The HTA version looks like this (to provide a sense of where this is going):

 ![HTA Abomination](https://i.imgur.com/jl3wzoY.png?raw=true)